 With the right attention to narrative detail, you can provide a good experience for even seasoned gamers.
 With only a few lines of narrative you can make your players feel tense and uneasy without throwing too many surprises at them.

 4) “Tomb of the Lizard King” by Mark Acres

-(The Count has dispatched an entire contingent of soldiers to investigate the matter, but so far none have returned.
-Whoever is harassing the southern border is growing more brazen by the day, and supplies are growing scarce as shopkeepers cannot restock their wares.
-It falls to the PCs to investigate the thieves, explore the wilderness, and put a stop to the powerful Lizard King before he can grow his ambitions any greater.
+(The Count has dispatched an entire contingent of soldiers but none have returned.
+Whoever is harassing the southern border is growing more brazen by the day and supplies are becoming scarce as shopkeepers cannot restock their wares.)
+It falls to the PCs to investigate the thieves and explore the wilderness and put a stop to whoever is (growing (more brazen by the day and supplies are becoming (scanty)) before they grow their ambition any greater.

 3) “Die, Vecna, Die!” by Bruce Cordell & Steve Miller

 In writing, there is often a misconception that the words “Written by Bruce R. Cordell” are simply the author credit.
 However, when read closely they may be interpreted as more of a warning label, because nearly everything this guy writes cranks up the difficulty knob to “Devastating”.